DC Extended Universe: Zack Snyder's Justice League (2021)

 The divisive reaction to the theatrical cut of Justice League, with Snyder leaving directorial duties and the final cut of the film in the hands of Whedon, led to a fan-driven campaign for a "Snyder Cut" of the film.
 Arguments were made that Snyder's vision would be more cohesive to the previous films.
-In March 2019, Snyder confirmed his original cut does exist, and stated that it was up to Warner Bros. to release it.
+In March 2019, Snyder confirmed his original cut did exist, and stated that it was up to Warner Bros. to release it.
 Warner Bros. remained silent regarding the matter, though Variety reported in November that Warner Bros. was unlikely to release Snyder's version of Justice League, with one studio insider describing it as "a pipe dream".
 Snyder announced in May 2020 that HBO Max would be releasing his cut of Justice League on their service on March 18, 2021.
 Initially conceived as a four-part miniseries, it was ultimately released as a four-hour film, twice the length of the theatrical version.
 Snyder stated this version is intended to not affect the future of the DCEU continuity, but that it takes place in a slightly alternate universe.
 The new cut cost an estimated $70 million to complete, primarily for visual effects and additional photography.
 Some actors returned to their roles for the additional photography.
 Work on the cut was completed in January 2021.

-Characters in the film who did not appear in the theatrical version include the Joker (with Jared Leto reprising the role from Suicide Squad), General Swanwick / Martian Manhunter (with Harry Lennix reprising the role from Man of Steel and Batman v Superman: Dawn of Justice), Darkseid (portrayed by Ray Porter), DeSaad (portrayed by Peter Guinness), Nuidis Vulko (portrayed by Willem Dafoe), Iris West (portrayed by Kiersey Clemons), Ryan Choi (portrayed by Zheng Kai), several Green Lanterns, as well as Granny Goodness.
+Characters in the film who did not appear in the theatrical version include the Joker (with Jared Leto reprising the role from Suicide Squad), General Swanwick / Martian Manhunter (with Harry Lennix reprising the role from Man of Steel and Batman v Superman: Dawn of Justice), Darkseid (portrayed by Ray Porter), DeSaad (portrayed by Peter Guinness), Nuidis Vulko (portrayed by Willem Dafoe), Iris West (portrayed by Kiersey Clemons), Ryan Choi (portrayed by Zheng Kai), a Green Lantern, as well as Granny Goodness.